jabley/morethanseven-hugo/content/post/2017-05-26-conference-speaking-as-a-software-vendor.md

 ## Learn to write a good proposal

-My main experience with speaking at conferences, or helping currate content, is via a call-for-proposals.
+My main experience with speaking at conferences, or helping curate content, is via a call-for-proposals.
 The conference will have some sort of theme or topic, set a date, and see what content is submitted.
-Their are a variety of oft-made points here about sponsoring to get a talk slot, or submitting early, or approaching the organisers, but in my experience the best bet is to write a really good proposal around a good idea.
+There are a variety of oft-made points here about sponsoring to get a talk slot, or submitting early, or approaching the organisers, but in my experience the best bet is to write a really good proposal around a good idea.
 That's obviously easier said that done, but it's not as hard as